Enhancing Test Time Adaptation with Few-shot Guidance: Method

 \subsection{Stage II: Test Time Adaptation}

-During this stage, a mini-batch of unlabeled samples, denoted as $x=\{x_1, x_2,..,x_{B}\}$, online arrives.
+After obtaining a target-aware initialization from Stage I, the model encounters a stream of unlabeled target samples $x=\{x_1, x_2, \ldots, x_B\}$ during deployment.
+These samples provide additional distributional insights beyond what the support set can offer.
+Stage II aims to refine the model online by leveraging this unlabeled stream while ensuring stable updates under distribution shift.

 The central concept of this stage is to employ a self-training strategy to update the fine-tuned source model online, enabling it to fully adapt to the target domain.
 This involves assigning pseudo-labels to unlabeled online mini-batches and using these labels to further update the model.
 Thus, we first generate the pseudo-labels by $\hat{y_i}=\text{argmax}(p_i)$ for $x_i$, where $p_i$ is the prediction logits.
 However, it is inevitable that there are always some noisy samples are misclassified, leading to wrong pseudo-labels.
 To address this issue, we propose two modules to produce high quality pseudo-labels.
-The first is entropy filter, which screens out unreliable samples using Shannon entropy~\citep{shannon2001mathematical}.
+The first is entropy filter, which screens out unreliable samples using Shannon entropy~\cite{shannon2001mathematical}.
 Typically, samples with higher entropy are considered to have lower prediction confidence.
 The second module is a prototype memory bank classification, which works in tandem with the classifier.
 The prototype memory bank is used to generate pseudo-labels outside the classifier, according to the nearest class prototype in the feature space.
 After that, pseudo-labels with consistency prediction is preserved for model adaptation.
 The entire process is outlined in Stage II of Figure~\ref{fig:approach}.